apache/incubator-pegasus-website/_overview/en/benchmark.md

 ![node-read](/assets/images/benchmark/node-qps-read.png)

 As can be seen from the figure:
-* Write throughput improves better than read throughput when the cluster scales out
+* Write throughput improves more than read throughput when the cluster scales out
 * The throughput is not improved linearly when the cluster scales out

-You can reasonably estimate the number of requests that a cluster with different numbers of nodes can carry based on this test.
+You can reasonably estimate the throughput of a cluster in different scales based on this test.

 ### Different partition count of table